 I worked at one of the largest banks in the United States.
 Too-big-to-fail, marble-lobbied American finance.
-And at some point — with what I can only assume was a completely straight face — someone in Physical Security decided that access to the restroom required a laminated pass.
+And at some point — with what I can only assume was a completely straight face — someone in Physical Security decided that the bathroom was a secured area.

 The data — billions of dollars of it, account numbers, social security numbers — lived on servers you could reach from your desk.
-The bathroom required a badge.
+The bathroom required credentials, a keypad, and an exit scan.
+This was considered normal.

 Time Was a Controlled Substance

-The pass was merely the headline act.
-The supporting cast: logged entry times, keycard swipes forming a complete geographic map of your day — which printer, how long in the break room, when you arrived.
+The anti-passback wasn't the only act.
+The supporting cast: logged entry times across every door, keycard swipes forming a complete geographic map of your day — which printer, how long in the break room, when you arrived, when you left.
 Someone had a dashboard of your physical life.
+And somewhere in that dashboard was a column that told them exactly how long you'd spent in the bathroom.

 Nobody called it behavioural analytics.
 It was just security.
 You complained about it the way you complained about the vending machine — loudly, briefly, then you moved on.